pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 ## Non-functional Requirements (URPS)
 //properties of the system or domain
 ### Python
 - what version guys.
 Anything else?
-(I think Python 3, so maybe version 3? -Sarah; I've got 3.8.5 - Tara) -firebase requires python version <3.7
+(I think Python 3, so maybe version 3? -Sarah; I now have version 3.6.8 - Tara) -firebase requires python version <3.7

 ### APIs
+- use the Google Firebase REST API for authentication and database interfacing

 - Usability
+  - DOCUMENTATION.
   - Users should easily be able to make a request with the API through the system
 - Reliable
   - API should always be available